diogorainhalopes/adsi/content/Lectures/Lecture-4-Query-Processing.md

 enableToc: true
 ---
 [Slides](https://diogorainhalopes.github.io/quartz/slides/adsi-04-processing.pdf)
+# Query Processing

-# Basic Steps in Query Processing
+## Basic Steps in Query Processing

 1) **Parsing and translation** – Translate the query into its internal form.
 This is then translated into relational algebra. – Parser checks syntax, verifies relations.
 2) **Optimization** – Construct an execution plan that minimizes the cost of query evaluation.